-The Volcano Village farmers market is the “social event of the week” in Volcano, and many locals come out to swap news, listen to the “coconut wireless” (big island gossip), and meet friends.
+The Volcano Village farmers market is the “social event of the week” in Volcano.
+Many locals come out to swap news, listen to the “coconut wireless” (big island gossip), and meet friends.
 If you are spending the weekend in Volcano Village you can start your Sunday early with a visit to this market to pick up some souvenirs for home and a lunch for later that day in the Volcanoes National park.

 Directions and opening hours

-The Volcano Village Farmers Market is organized every Sunday morning between 06:30 a.m. and 10:00 a.m. at the Cooper center in Volcano Village.
-The Cooper center is located on the cross of Wright road and Kilauea road, just off Hwy 11
+The Volcano Village Farmers Market is organized every Sunday morning between 06:00 a.m. and 10:00 a.m. at the Cooper center in Volcano Village.
+Try to show up early (at least before 09:00 a.m.) to find the most vendors.
+The Cooper center is located on the cross of Wright road and Kilauea road, just off Hwy 11 (google maps).

 You can find farmers markets all over the island.
 Because most markets are only open one or two days of the week visiting them requires some preparation.
 You can find more information directions and opening days on the larger farmers markets here: